zeroc-ice/icetouch/CONTRIBUTING.md

 Contributing to the Ice Touch
 =============================

-Thank you for your interest in contributing to the Ice Builder for Ant!
+Thank you for your interest in contributing to the Ice Touch!

 How to Contribute
 -----------------